censys/censys-postman/README.md

 The Postman Collection file is a JSON containing all information about each request.
 This Collection is using Postman Environment Variables, so all you have to do is create an Environment at your Postman and register the Postman variables, which are:

-* CENSYS_API_ID
+* CENSYS\_API\_ID
-* CENSYS_API_SECRET
+* CENSYS\_API\_SECRET

-To learn more about Postman variables: https://www.getpostman.com/docs/environments
+To learn more about Postman variables visit: https://www.getpostman.com/docs/environments

 Once you register the required variables for your store, you will be able to use the whole Collection.

 # How do I know my API Credentials?

-In order to retrieve or create your private API Credentials, follow this link: https://censys.io/account/api
+In order to retrieve or create your private API Credentials, follow this [link](https://censys.io/account/api)

 # Collaboration